matham/pybarst/doc/source/installation.rst

 In order to be able to create channels of specific types, the drivers for those channels must be installed on the system running the Barst server.
-See the individual PyBarst channels for their requirments.
+See the individual PyBarst channels for their requirements.

 Testing
 --------